 • Replacement of lifts and their components

 Town Councils are also responsible for the financial management of their towns.
 Town Councils are required to keep proper accounts and records of their transactions and to ensure proper financial control over their payments, expenditure and assets.
-Town Councils also need to ensure that sufficient funds are kept for the operations of the Town Council.
+Town Councils also need to ensure that they have sufficient funds for the operations of the Town Council.

 The typical organisation structure of a Town Council is as shown below.
 Town Councils can vary their structure according to their individual needs.